 • point: point^coset_size

-• value: FRI formula below
+• value: see FRI formula below

 where coset_size is 2, 4, 8, or 16 depending on the layer (but always 2 for the first layer).

-Queries between layers verify that the next layer pi+j is computed correctly based on the currently layer pi.
+Queries between layers verify that the next layer pi+j is computed correctly based on the current layer pi.
 The next layer is either the direct next layer pi+1 or a layer further away if the configuration allows layers to be skipped.
 Specifically, each reduction is allowed to skip 0, 1, 2, or 3 layers (see the MAX_FRI_STEP constant).

 • given a layer evaluations at ±v, a query without skipping layers work this way: